We Asked Women What They Find Attractive on Tinder

 What are some of the worst things people have said to you on Tinder?

-If you’re a woman seeking women, there are a bunch of girls looking for a third party for a threesome.
-That’s weird, but it has been the only negative thing.
+If you’re a woman seeking women, there is a bunch of girls looking for a third party for a threesome.
+That’s weird but it has been the only negative thing.

 Paloma, how long have you been using Tinder for?